 As costs to renovate continue to escalate, homeowners are increasingly opting towards DIY (Do-It-Yourself) solutions.
 This approach is sound when tackling minor projects, like putting up a shelf or installing a drop-in closet.
-However, homeowners need to be aware of liability risks, if they are considering hiring outside help.
+However, homeowners need to be aware of liability risks, if they are considering hiring outside help for larger, more complex projects.
 The hiring homeowner may be legally responsible for any injuries (real or lawyer-inspired), if the hired help decides to file a workers’ compensation claim.

 Though frugality and caution may be common traits of many homeowners, sometimes you just need someone to provide some extra hands and brawn, briefly, to complete your project.
 Let’s consider the scenario of your hiring someone from the parking lot of that big box hardware store as a day laborer.
 If that worker happens to injure himself in any way, the homeowner, who hired him, will be liable for that injury.
 This will likely result in a claim against your homeowner’s policy, assuming you have one.